Nyyyop/adoptera-husdjur/README.md

 ## Description

 Welcome to Adoptera Husdjur!
-This is the first project and it's a part of the course "Webbserverprogrammering 1", curriculum year 23/24.
+This is the first project and it's a part of the course "Webbserverprogrammering 1", curriculum year 23/24, NTI Gymnasiet.

 The project is a web application built with the Flask framework.
 It provides a platform where users can browse through a list of pets available for adoption.
 Each pet has a profile page with details such as name, age, breed, and a short description.
 Users can also submit a form to express their interest in adopting a pet.